 "When you're given a cancer diagnosis or a scary honest diagnosis, you're suddenly given a possibility of a time limit.
 The truth is, you could get hit by a truck tomorrow.
-So every day is a gift, particularly now," she told 60 Minutes Australia earlier this year.
+So every day is a gift, particularly now," she told 60 Minutes Australia in 2019.

-Newton-John and her Grease co-star recently dressed up as their beloved characters, Sandy and Danny, for the first time since the film.
-The pair reunited for the Meet n' Grease sing-along event in West Palm Beach, Florida on Dec.
-13.
+The same year, Newton-John and her Grease co-star dressed up as their beloved characters, Sandy and Danny, for the first time since the film.
+The pair reunited for the Meet n' Grease sing-along event in West Palm Beach, Florida in December of 2019.

 Newton-John shared a behind-the-scenes snapshot of the movie couple looking as happy as they did during those "Summer Nights."

 Grease, based on the 1971 musical of the same name, was released in 1978.
 The film, starring Newton-John as Sandy Olsen, John Travolta as Danny Zuko and Stockard Channing as Betty Zuko, was the highest-grossing musical film at the time.
 The film's soundtrack was a huge hit as well.
 "You're the One That I Want," written by John Farrar, sold over 6 million copies in the U.S. and hit No. 1 on the Billboard Hot 100.